-In their most basic forms, they are made to keep your feet dry in wet conditions and to easily slide on and off without the worry of laces.
-Materials can range from neoprene, such as the Bogs North Hampton, to the most technical resin, such as the Crocs Jaunt Shorty.
-They are usually made from synthetic rubber and have a simple, thin nylon or cotton lining, or no lining at all.
-The fancier you get, the more perks or accessories get thrown in.
-Sometimes you come across hybrids, such as the Bogs mentioned above, where significant insulation is added for colder weather.
-The majority of the boots we tested were of the traditional, mild-weather construction, ideal for temperatures ranging from 50-80 degrees Fahrenheit, with basic shafts and little to no insulation.
+Furthermore, rain boots are usually made from a synthetic rubber, as opposed to a natural rubber, and have simple, thin nylon or cotton internal lining, or no lining whatsoever.
+The fancier the design, the more perks or accessories are thrown in, such as buckles or laces.
+Sometimes you come across hybrids, where significant insulation has been added for colder weather.
+The majority of the boots we've tested are of the more traditional, mild-weather approach, ideal for temperatures between 40 and 70 degrees Fahrenheit, with basic shafts and little to no insulation.

 Waterproof Hiking Boots